-When this feature is selected, the headlights will activate and remain on for 0, 30, 60, or 90 seconds when the doors are unlocked with the Remote Keyless Entry (RKE)

-transmitter.
-To change the Illuminated Approach status, touch the + or - soft-key to select your desired time interval.
-Touch the back arrow soft-key to return to the previous menu.
+When this feature is selected, the headlights will activate and remain on for 0, 30, 60, or 90 seconds when the doors are unlocked with the Remote Keyless Entry (RKE) transmitter.
+To change the Illuminated Approach status, press the "+" or "-" button on the touchscreen to select your desired time interval.
+Press the back arrow button on the touchscreen to return to the previous menu.